Builderb0y/BigGlobe/docs/files/data/modid/worldgen/bigglobe_layers/Layers.md

 			* ExternalDataScriptEnvironment

 			The Y level itself can also be accessed via the `y` variable.
-	* `scripted` (new in V4.3.0) - allows a script to place any block wherever it wants (as long as it's within the valid range and the chunk bounds).
+	* `scripted` - allows a script to place any block wherever it wants (as long as it's within the valid range and the chunk bounds).
 This type has the following additional properties:
 		* `script` - a script which places blocks.
 This script has the following environments available:
 			* MathScriptEnvironment
 			* StatelessRandomScriptEnvironment